 Fredriksson and Johansson (2008), Crépon et al. (2009), and Vikström (2017) used not-yet-treated participants to obtain the counterfactual probability of exiting unemployment in the absence of treatment exposure.
-As explained by Albanese et al. (2020), Vikström (2017) applied the IPW approach to dynamically adjust weights to account for selection into the programme and employed them with the Kaplan-Meier estimator of the likelihood of surviving in unemployment.
+As explained by Albanese et al. (2020), Vikström (2017) applied the IPW approach to dynamically adjust weights to account for selection into the programme and employed them with the Kaplan-Meier estimator of the likelihood of surviving in unemployment.8

-In what follows, we denote our outcome of interest the indicator of being potentially absent from the unemployment register at time t (which is measured in months since the beginning of the unemployment period) conditional on participation in the programme at time s as $Y_t(s)$ , while the potential outcome if never treated is $Y_t(0)$ . $\overline{Y}t(s) = \{Y_1(s), \dots, Y_t(s)\}$ denotes the sequence of potential outcomes, and $\overline{Y}t(s) = 0$ represents that $Y_1(s) = \dots = Y_t(s) = 0$ .
-The start of the programme is denoted with S, $X_t$ stands for a vector of additional covariates, which is measured at least slightly before time t, and $D_t$ is the binary indicator for treatment at time t.
+In what follows, we denote our outcome of interest the indicator of being potentially absent from the unemployment register at time t (which is measured in quarters since the beginning of the unemployment period) conditional on participation in the programme at time s as $Y_t(s)$, where $Y_t(s) = 0$ means that a JS is in the unemployment register (proxy for being unemployed) and $Y_t(s) = 1$ means that a JS is not in the unemployment register (proxy for being employed).
+The potential outcome if never treated is $Y_t(0)$. $\overline{Y}t(s) = \{Y_1(s), \ldots, Y_t(s)\}$ denotes the sequence of potential outcomes, and $\overline{Y}t(s) = 0$ represents that $Y_1(s) = \cdots = Y_t(s) = 0$.
+The start of the programme is denoted with S, X_t stands for a vector of additional covariates, which is measured at least slightly before time t, and D_t is the binary indicator for treatment at time t.9

 Our interest is in the average effect of participation in a programme at time s.
-We examine the effect on the probability that a JS finds a job before time t and compare it with the probability that a JS who is unemployed in periods $1, 2, 3, \ldots, s-1$ and treated in time s finds a job if he or she never participates in a programme:
+We examine the effect on the probability that a JS finds a job before time t and compare it with the probability that a JS who is unemployed in periods $1, 2, 3, \ldots, s - 1$ and treated in time s finds a job if he or she never participates in a programme10: